Jdickson96/Sparta-Global-Training-Code/Core_QFQS.md

 #### What is meant by a "Strongly Typed Language"?

+Every variable and constant has a memory type assossiated with it.

 #### Why is C# described as memory safe?

+This is due to each variable and constant being typed, meaning that the memory size of each item is known and so it is memory safe.

 #### What is .NET?